Can Santino Win A Second Big Dog 600m Race?

 However, he will need to come out firing with Peter Reutschi’s quick black dog Count The Dough sure to pounce once the lids open.
 Count The Dough will jump form box five.

-Robo Rapture was unlucky in his Brisbane Cup Heat after missing the jump, and last week saw a similar run to be beaten by a group-like time from emerging greyhound Late Show Lee in 29.96.
+Robo Rapture was unlucky in his Heat after missing the jump, and last week saw a similar run to be beaten by a group-like time from emerging greyhound Late Show Lee in 29.96.

 However, there will be less competition in this field for Robo Rapture, with no evident early speed on his inside when jumping from box three.